-The tables below sets out the most significant votes for the Scheme (from the MPF holdings) over the year to 31 March 2023.
-In addition, two engagement examples have been included for APS, relating to holdings in the Buy & Maintain credit portfolio.
+The table below sets out 5 of the most significant votes for the Scheme over the year to 31 March 2023.
 The voting and engagement examples highlighted below are important to the Scheme in that they demonstrate sustained action taken in support of the Trustee's stewardship priorities.

-Company name Alphabet, Inc Meeting Date 1 June 2022 Trustee Stewardship Priority Climate change BlackRock Stewardship Priority Climate and natural capital Approx. Scheme holdings at date of vote Units held in MPF Pooled fund Highlighted vote Shareholder proposal Report on Metrics and Efforts to Reduce Water Related Risk (a vote FOR) Rationale for vote The shareholder proposal requested that "Google annually report, at reasonable cost, quantitative water-related metrics by location, including data centres, and for each location, practices implemented to reduce climate related water risk."
+Company name Alphabet, Inc Meeting Date 1 June 2022 Trustee Stewardship Priority Climate change and biodiversity BlackRock Stewardship Priority Climate and natural capital Approx. Scheme holdings at date of vote £26.8 million Highlighted vote Shareholder proposal Report on Metrics and Efforts to Reduce Water Related Risk (a vote FOR) Rationale for vote The shareholder proposal requested that "Google annually report, at reasonable cost, quantitative water-related metrics by location, including data centres, and for each location, practices implemented to reduce climate related water risk."
 Although the company recently enhanced their water metrics disclosure to include three water indicators (total water withdrawal, consumption, and discharge), BlackRock supported this shareholder proposal because, in its assessment, shareholders would benefit from more information on the company's approach to water dependencies and impact.
 Outcome of the vote This proposal was not approved.